dailystory/Mater/src/articles/auto-publish/azure.md

 For example, [DailyStory's docs are published here](https://github.com/dailystory/docs).
 When this GitHub repository is deployed to Azure the files are added and updated in the site\repository directory.

-> Since DailyStory's repository contains an 'articles' folder we need to map our virtual directory as folows:
+> Since DailyStory's repository contains an 'articles' folder we need to map our virtual directory as follows:

 ![Virtual directory](/articles/auto-publish/azure-05.png "Virtual directory")